Anantpatel123/Hw_14_Clicky-Game/README.md

 ## Overview

 This is a memory game using React.
-The application's UI is split into four components.

 ### Instructions